Honey, I Shrunk the Audience!: History

 Following the success of Honey, I Shrunk the Audience at Epcot, other Disney resort locations followed suit.
 A similar installation at Tokyo Disneyland called MicroAdventure! opened on April 15, 1997.
 It replaced Captain EO, which closed on September 1, 1996.

 In early 1996, Disneyland announced they had received their installation of Honey, I Shrunk The Audience.
 Like other locations, it replaced the park's Captain EO attraction that was set to close on April 7, 1997.
 Honey, I Shrunk the Audience officially opened at Disneyland on May 22, 1998, along with a remodeled Tomorrowland section of the park.

 On March 28, 1999, Honey, I Shrunk the Audience opened at Disneyland Paris.
 The attraction replaced Captain EO, which closed on August 17, 1998.
 This location was also called Chérie, j'ai rétréci le public.
 The Epcot location received a new FASTPASS entrance a year later in 2000.

 For the 2003 season, the attraction's pre-show was upgraded.
 This would involve replacing the original "True Colors" pre-show.
 The new version featured memory making and scenes covering the lives of families.
 These scenes included a child who could not find his dog and a frog causing mayhem on a wedding.
 Eric Idle would tell guests to follow the safety instructions at the end of the pre-show.

 After Michael Jackson died on June 25, 2009, Captain EO regained popularity on social media.
 In September, the Disneyland location was temporarily closed to allow Michael Jackson's family to watch Captain EO on private screenings.

 On December 18, 2009, it was announced that Captain EO would be coming back to Disneyland.
 This would mean that Honey, I Shrunk the Audience would be closing.
 The attraction would close at midnight on January 4, 2010.
 Honey, I Shrunk the Audience was stated to be closed temporarily for Captain EO, but it did not return.
 The Disneyland Paris location closed on May 3, 2010.
 This was followed by the Epcot location on May 9.
 Finally, the Tokyo Disneyland location closed for good on May 10.
 All four attractions were replaced by the Captain EO Tribute.

 Synopsis

 Viewers enter the Imagination Institute's theater for the Inventor of the Year Award Ceremony, in which Professor Wayne Szalinski is receiving the award.
-Attendees are asked to don their "safety goggles" (3D glasses) in preparation for the scientific demonstrations.
-The show opens with the crew of the show searching for Wayne, when he suddenly flies on stage miniaturized and in a transportation device called a Hoverpod.
+The show opens with the crew of the show searching for Szalinski, when he flies on stage riding one of his inventions.